beyarkay/StatsForMortals/readme.md

 # Statistics For Mortals
 A collection of websites designed to look great and explain statistics things visually.
-Interaction is key, and a lot of inspiration was taken from other [explorable explanations](https://explorabl.es)
+Interaction is key, and a lot of inspiration was taken from other [explorable explanations](https://explorabl.es).
+The explanations are designed to be viewed on your phone (although should work on a wide-screen device).

 ### Intuition behind the Standard Normal Distribution
 [This](https://people.cs.uct.ac.za/~KNXBOY001/StatsForMortals/0_intro.html) website explains